-According to Flurry Analytics, when Apple rolled iOS 14.5 out and asked users for consent to be tracked by 3rd parties, only 15% opted in worldwide and 6% in the US.
+When Apple rolled iOS 14.5 out and asked users for consent to be tracked by 3rd parties, only 15% opted in worldwide and 6% in the US, according to Flurry Analytics.
 That is a big deal for advertisers.

 But not only Apple positioned itself in a privacy-first world.

 Google’s answer to the call is FLoC, Federated Learning of Cohorts.
 It groups large numbers of users (“thousands”) with similar behavior into profiles by tracking their browser activity.
 With FLoC, Chrome tracks visited sites, content on these sites, and “other factors” to create anonymized cohorts.

 Google claims to achieve at least 95% of the performance of third-party cookies.
 To be clear, cohorts are not perfectly anonymized because sites can join PII with the cohort ID.

 With iOS 14.5, Apple started asking users for consent to be tracked, also known as App Tracking Transparency.
 Before, app developers could track users, store that information, and even sell it with IDFA (Identifier for Advertisers).